Charged Moments in $W_3$ Higher Spin Holography: Introduction

 and three-dimensional Vasiliev theories \cite{vasiliev2003nonlinear} with gauge algebra\footnote{The algebra $\mathfrak{hs}[\lambda]$ is a generalization of $sl(N,\mathbb{R})$ from $N\in\mathbb{N}$ to $N\in\R$.
 The large $N$ limit of the coset is also referred to as $\cW_\infty$.} $\mathfrak{hs}[\lambda]$\cite{gaberdiel2011ads, gaberdiel2013minimal, gaberdiel2012triality}.
 Due to the infinite number of conserved charges implied by integrability, the CFT side is under good control, providing insight into the $\mathfrak{hs}[\lambda]$ theories via the duality.
 The latter can be viewed as toy models of quantum gravity, which are simpler than full-fledged string theory.
 Intriguingly, these dualities do not rely on supersymmetry, hinting that it is not a vital ingredient of the AdS/CFT correspondence.
 Hence, higher spin symmetry opens a window into new, yet tractable, regimes of the AdS/CFT correspondence, perhaps allowing to understand better the mechanisms underlying the duality.

 A natural starting point to reach this duality is regular Chern-Simons gravity based on the gauge group $\SLNR \times \SLNR$ \cite{blencowe1989consistent, bergshoeff1990area, campoleoni2010asymptotic}.
 For $N=2$ one obtains standard three-dimensional gravity with negative cosmological constant, where after fixing Brown-Henneaux boundary conditions, the asymptotic symmetry algebra is given by the Virasoro algebra \cite{Brown:1986nw, Grumiller:2016pqb}.
-For $N\geq3$, the theory contains massless interacting fields with spins ranging between 2 and $N$ \cite{campoleoni2010asymptotic, campoleoni2011asymptotic}.
+For $N \geq 3$, the theory contains massless interacting fields with spins ranging between $2$ and $N$ \cite{campoleoni2010asymptotic, campoleoni2011asymptotic}, constituting the gauge sector of more general higher spin theories.
+While evidence has been found that for finite $N>2$ these theories and their holographic dual CFTs show acausalities \cite{Perlmutter:2016pkf} unless embedded in larger higher spin theories including all spins, or directly string theory, it is nevertheless interesting to study them as subsectors of larger higher spin theories or even a full string theory construction.
 In this paper, being interested in the quantum information properties of these higher spin theories, we focus on the simplest of these cases, $N=3$, in which only a single additional particle of spin 3 appears in the spectrum.

 In this work, we consider the charged moments for a single entangling interval in $SL(3,\mathbbm{R})$ higher spin holography, and in the dual two-dimensional conformal field theory with $W_3$ symmetry.
 We consider the vacuum case, and follow \cite{Belin:2013uta} by conformally mapping the calculation of the charged moments to the problem of calculating the grand canonical partition function of a topological higher spin black hole in the $SL(3,\mathbbm{R})$ higher spin gravity theory.
 This partition function is known \cite{Kraus:2011ds} for small spin 3 chemical potential, while at larger chemical potentials, the system admits a phase transition to another spin 3 black hole phase with a slightly different symmetry, namely $W_3^{(2)}$ algebra \cite{David:2012iu}.
 Since the partition function is not known all the way from small to large chemical potentials, we restrict to work perturbatively in small chemical potential.
 We use the $W_3$ algebra acting on the reduced density matrix on the entanglement interval to provide a novel CFT derivation of the charged moments.